 “This closes a chapter of French history because it shows one can remain faithful to an Algerian nationalist father and yet be for France, that one can be a Muslim and be fully French.”(Hare, London: 135).

 The bigger picture, however, involves Zidane to a much lesser extent.
 Professional players are bought and traded for primarily their footballing prowess and secondarily for their media clout.
 However Zidane has illustrated the influence a charismatic footballer can have in the real world, he was the foremost player in a global sport, a sport that has a more considerable following than any political party or religion.

 Nonetheless, Zidane has rarely been drawn on the topic of his descent; he is shy off the field of play.

-Braudy defines how icons cannot escape the associations by which they come to be defined by the outside eye:
+Braudy defines how icons cannot escape the associations by which they come to be determined by the outside eye:

 “To be talked about is to be part of a story, and to be part of a story is to be at the mercy of storytellers – the media and their audience.
 The famous person is thus not so much a person as a story about a person.
 (Braudy, 1997: 592).”

-As I type this article I am abundantly aware of its melodramatic nature, although in football a writer very rarely has a topic so captivating to write about.
+As I type this article, I am abundantly aware of its melodramatic nature, although in football a writer very rarely has a topic so captivating to write about.
 Zidane was, at times, over-emotional, and he thrived on the big occasions.
-In a sport that is overladen with mundane media-trained bores, Zidane is the sole torchbearer of theatrical football and his stage presence is sorely missed in today’s game.
+In a sport that is overladen with mundane media-trained bores, Zidane is the sole torchbearer of theatrical football, and his stage presence is sorely missed in today’s game.
 From start to finish he was the very best.
-Don’t scrutinize his stats or statistics; you had to see to believe it.
-As an audience we were gripped, Zidane’s career narrative was never short of a plot-twist or two, the last of which comes right at the end of his story with the Frenchman’s cathartic head-butt, a poetic finale to football’s greatest work of art.
+Don’t scrutinise his stats or statistics; you had to see to believe it.
+As an audience we were gripped, Zidane’s career narrative was never short of a plot-twist or two, the last of which comes right at the end of his story with the Frenchman’s cathartic head-butt, a poetic finale to football’s most celebrated work of art.